 Have you ever told a toddler not to touch something, only for them to wait until your back is turned and immediately reach out for it?

 Dieting (calorie counting, macro counting, whatever you want to call it) works just like that too.
-(Top tip: 'forbidden' food loses its allure when you realize it's not forbidden and you can have it anytime you want).
+(Top tip: 'forbidden' food loses its allure when you realise it's not forbidden and you can have it anytime you want).

 Growing up, no one ever stopped to ask me what I really needed or wanted in life beyond my weight, body and food (hmm let's see...career guidance, affordable housing, access to mental health services, help with parental care.. to name a few!).
 Everyone instead focused on my bra size, the width of my thighs, how much I ate (or didn't) and whether boys were attracted to me.